Soma Records (UK label)

-Soma Quality Recordings (or simply Soma Records) is an independent record label based in Glasgow, Scotland.
-It was co-founded in 1991 by the electronic music duo Slam, Dave Clarke (not the English techno musician) and Glenn Gibbons.
-The label is known for releasing early works of Slam, Jeff Mills, Silicone Soul's "Right On Right On", Funk D'Void, Felix da Housecat's early track "Clashback", the original vinyl version of Daft Punk's track "Da Funk" and much more.
+Soma Records is an independent record label based in Glasgow, Scotland.
+It was co-founded in 1991 by the electronic music duo Slam, Dave Clarke (not the English techno musician), and Glenn Gibbons.
+The label is known for releasing early works from Slam, Jeff Mills, and Funk D'Void, as well as tracks such as Silicone Soul's "Right On Right On", Felix da Housecat's "Clashback", and the original vinyl version of Daft Punk's "Da Funk".

 History

 The origin of the label goes back to 1991 when there was very much a DIY ethos back at the tail end of the 1980s.
 In that time, electronic music became more dominant in the music industry, with a greater reliance on synthesizers and the adoption of programmable drum machines and the advent of affordable music technology.
 A lot of enthusiastic group founders of people such as Soma founders that were passionated about music created a lot of well-known labels that are still existing nowadays.
-So there was the DJ and music producer duo called Slam, consisting of Orde Meikle and Stuart McMillan who met in 1986 in Sheffield, where former was studying Geography at university and later was working in a bar.
+So there was the DJ and music producer duo called Slam, consisting of Orde Meikle and Stuart McMillan who met in 1986 in Sheffield, where former was studying geography at university and later was working in a bar.
 They did try to get some help from the rock infrastructure that existed in Scotland and sell the idea to a couple of people involved in the music industry, but they failed.
 So they decided to go to a small studio to make their first couple of tracks with Rejuvenation—duo from UK, consisting of Jim Muotune and Glenn Gibbons and press 1,000 records of the techno EP entitled "Eterna / I.B.O.".
 Jim and Glenn were the sound engineers for the release.
 They phoned record shops to ask if they would like to buy 10 or 15 copies, with the profit used to fund pressing of another 1,000 copies.

 We never had any plans.
 Back then we didn't think it would have seen its 20th year, but I don't see why it shouldn't.
 We never had a grand plan and that's probably the reason why it lasted so long.